ucdavis/AIFeBx_supplemental/README.md

 ## Objective
 This repository contains scripts for data analysis and manuscript preparation.
-Raw and intermediate data files will be available via bioImageArchive.
+Raw and intermediate data files is available via bioImageArchive (S-BIAD1129)

 ## Folder hierarchy
 All the scripts are adjusted to a folder hierarchy, created by the script